a25patel/data-structures/assessments/js-expressions/reading_javascript_expressions.md

 * type: multiple-choice
 * id: 1a640281-ace3-47b5-a174-163a8b2a6757
-* title: Data Type Identification: String Types
+* title: Data Type Identification

 ##### !question